-- All but three Members of the Committee had signed the confidentiality undertaking; - The confidentiality undertaking was put in place to enable the Chief Executive to allow Members to access the exempt information ahead of the meeting. - Those three Members who had not signed the confidentiality undertaking would still be allowed to access the exempt information at the meeting, if it moved into private session; and - All Members would be expected to return the exempt information to the Democracy Officer at the end of the meeting.
+- All but three Members of the Committee had signed the confidentiality undertaking; - The confidentiality undertaking was put in place to enable the Chief Executive to allow Members to access the exempt information ahead of the meeting. - Those three Members who had not signed the confidentiality undertaking would still be allowed to access the exempt information at the meeting, if it moved into private session; and

+All Members would be expected required to return the exempt information to the Democracy Officer at the end of the meeting.

-At this point in the meeting it was agreed to exclude the press and public and move into private session.
+Following advice from the Deputy Monitoring Officer-At this point in the meeting it was agreed to exclude the press and public and move into private session at this point, to allow all Members to consider the confidential legal advice.

 Councillor Rawlings made the Chair and Chief Executive aware of his wish to remain in the room during the private session, as Shadow Executive member for Economic Development and Community and Engagement, which was the portfolio covering governance.
-The Chief Executive advised Councillor Rawlings he would have to leave the meeting as he was not a Member of the Audit and Governance Committee, and had not demonstrated a need to know the exempt information in order to carry out his duties as a Councillor.
+After a short recess, where she took advice from the Deputy Monitoring Officer, the Chief Executive advised Councillor Rawlings he would have that, following the advice she had been given, she had made the decision to exclude him from to leave the meeting as he was not a Member of the Audit and Governance Committee, and had not demonstrated a need to know the exempt information in order to carry out his duties as a Councillor.
 He was therefore not entitled to access the exempt information.
+She also stated that letting Councillor Rawlings stay would change the political balance of the meeting.
+The Chair commented that he would have allowed Councillor Rawlings to remain in the meeting.

 The Chair (Councillor Steward - Vice Chair), Councillor Lisle and Councillor Kramm stated that they would not take the confidential annex from Officers as they would have to hand this back in at the end of the meeting, which they said was not usual procedure.
 They also reiterated their feeling that a confidentiality undertaking was unnecessary, as they had already signed the Member Code of Conduct.
+Finally they stated that they would not have long enough to read the report, given that usual practice was to provide papers 5 days working days before the meeting.
 At this point in the meeting they left the table.
 Councillors Steward and Lisle chose to remain in the public gallery and Councillor Kramm left the meeting.